NYULibraries/campusmedia-fillins/README.md

 Lists and key-value dictionaries (i.e. arrays and hashes) are set to 'merge' by finding the [union](https://en.wikipedia.org/wiki/Union_(set_theory)) of both sets.

 ### Lists: `keywords`, `technology`, `features`
-Lists are merged based on the unique values common to all the lists.
+Lists are merged based on the unique values among the lists.
 The displayed order is `default`, `building`, then `room` values.

 #### Example
 `rooms.yml`